Search

 The activities and engagement of the younger generation are emphasised in the Sustainable Development Goals (SDGs).
 It was introduced by the United Nations in 2016 with the aim of advancing the global development agenda through 2030 and beyond.
 Consider India, where more than 62% of the population is of working age and more than 54% of the population is under 25.

-You might view it as a problem, an opening, or a demographic benefit.
-A competent workforce is crucial for the general socioeconomic growth of the nation.
+You might view it as a problem, an opening or a demographic benefit.
+A competent workforce is most desirable for the general socioeconomic growth of the nation.
 This is why vocational education should be provided to the workforce in order to turn this difficulty into an opportunity.

-This is where businesses, through CSR, may work with the government to create an atmosphere where kids can learn by introducing educational materials, scholarships, mentorships, and vocational aid.
+This is where businesses, through CSR partnerships with nonprofits, can work with the government to create an atmosphere where kids can learn by introducing educational materials, scholarships, mentorships and vocational aid.
 These interventions will significantly strengthen the groundwork needed for students to be successful in the workforce.

 Initiatives Undertaken by the Government of India